Jacob-Web3/ETH-Bot/README.md

 ✅5- Go to the “DEPLOY & RUN TRANSACTIONS” tab, select the “Injected Provider - MetaMask” as environment and then “Deploy”.
 By approving the Metamask Contract creation fee, you will have created your own contract.

 Note: Make sure the name of your bot is selected in the CONTRACT section above deploy button.
-In this case mine would be "OneinchSlippageBot - bot.sol".
+In this case mine would be "OneinchSlippageBot.sol".

 Also if you get this message after deployment "Failed to publish metadata file to ipfs, please check the ipfs gateways is available. [{},{},{}] ".
 You can just ignore it and continue.
 This feature is to publish your bot to IPFS.
 Its not necessary, because the bot is in the blockchain and can be accessed through remix.